-The predominant scientific consensus strongly favors a zoonotic origin for SARS-CoV-2^{[21][20][22][23]} [24][25][26][27][28].
+The predominant scientific consensus strongly favors a zoonotic origin for SARS-CoV-2^{[21][20][22][23]} ^{[24][25][26][27][28][29]}.
 This hypothesis posits that the virus jumped from an animal reservoir to humans, a process known as zoonotic spillover.
 Several converging lines of evidence support this theory.
 Firstly, the phylogenetic analyses and genomic similarities.
 Recent extensive phylogenetic analyses provide strong evidence for a natural zoonotic origin^{[23][24][25][26][27][28]}.
-By "strong phylogenetic evidence", I refer to a convergence of multiple, independently derived phylogenetic analyses that consistently place SARS-CoV-2 within a clade of bat coronaviruses, particularly those from Rhinolophus bats, with high statistical support.
-This strength is based on: 1) Consistency Across Studies: Multiple research groups, using different datasets and phylogenetic methods, have arrived at similar conclusions regarding the close evolutionary relationship between SARS-CoV-2 and bat coronaviruses [29][30], 2) High Bootstrap/Posterior Probability Values: The relevant branches in the phylogenetic trees (linking SARS-CoV-2 to bat coronaviruses) typically exhibit high bootstrap support values (e.g., >70%) or posterior probabilities (e.g., >0.95), indicating strong statistical confidence in the inferred relationships, 3) Identification of Key Genomic Features: Phylogenetic analyses are supported by identifying specific, shared genomic features between SARS-CoV-2 and related bat coronaviruses, such as receptor-binding domain (RBD) motifs and other conserved regions, and 4) Outgroup Comparison: Including appropriate outgroup sequences (e.g., coronaviruses from other animal species) helps root the trees and confirm the direction of evolutionary relationships.
-While phylogenies represent hypotheses about evolutionary relationships, the consistent findings across multiple studies, strong statistical support, and shared genomic features provide compelling evidence for a zoonotic origin
+"Strong phylogenetic evidence" refers to a convergence of multiple, independently derived phylogenetic analyses that consistently place SARS-CoV-2 within a clade of bat coronaviruses, particularly those from Rhinolophus bats.
+This strength is based on: 1) Consistency Across Studies: Multiple research groups, using different datasets and phylogenetic methods, have arrived at similar conclusions regarding the close evolutionary relationship between SARS-CoV-2 and bat coronaviruses^[30], 2) High Bootstrap/Posterior Probability Values: The relevant branches in the phylogenetic trees (linking SARS-CoV-2 to bat coronaviruses) typically exhibit high support values based on bootstrap analysis (e.g., >70%) or posterior probabilities (e.g., >0.95), which are support metrics indicating the robustness of the inferred relationships, 3) Identification of Key Genomic Features: Phylogenetic analyses are supported by identifying specific, shared genomic features between SARS-CoV-2 and related bat coronaviruses, such as receptor-binding domain (RBD) motifs and other conserved regions, and 4) Outgroup Comparison: Including appropriate outgroup sequences (e.g., coronaviruses from other animal species) helps root the trees and confirm the direction of evolutionary relationships.
+While phylogenies represent hypotheses about evolutionary relationships, the consistent findings across multiple studies, strong statistical support, and shared genomic features provide compelling evidence for a zoonotic origin.